cakephp/docs/en/installation.rst

 This will serve your application at ``http://192.168.13.37:5673/``.

 That's it!
 Your CakePHP application is up and running without having to configure a web server.

 .. warning::

-    The development server should ever be used in a production environment.
-It is only intended as a minimal development server.
+    The development server should *never* be used in a production environment.
+It is only intended as a basic development server.

 Production
 ==========